etc1290/Stembase/log.md

 	2. Unhide move menu from groups
 		-- finished
 	3. Rewrite mnt-load function in multiple promise method -- finished
+	# Fixed
+	1. Fix the bug that Shortcut is counted as a monitored group and load into Groups -- finished
 ---
 	## 2023.05.22		version 0.6.6